-Cool long enough for donuts to firm up just a bit.
-If eating later, I recommend warming in the oven or in the microwave as these donuts really impress when they’re warm.
+If you will be eating these donuts later, I recommend warming them in the oven or in the microwave as these donuts really impress when they’re warm.

 That said, I have no problem packing some for our road trip today.
 We’ll warm them in the sun a bit before enjoying them.
 Or not.
 Either way, I know they will not disappoint!

 Gluten-Free Pumpkin Chocolate Chip Donuts Recipe